International enrolment or visa FAQs

 If you apply as an international student but become an Australian permanent resident before you enrol, your full-fee paying place will be withdrawn and you will have to re-apply for your course as a local student.

-If you start your course as an international student but become an Australian permanent resident midway through your studies, you will be considered an international student until the end of that semester.
+If you start your course as an international student, but become an Australian permanent resident after the census date of your current teaching period, you will be considered an international student until the end of that teaching period.

 Please complete the Change of citizenship or residency status form.
 You will need a certified copy of your Australian Citizenship Certificate or residency change document and a copy of your passport with the change reflected.